- Jelly Beans

-“The worst news is that the super-conducting nuclear reactor is having coolant pump problems and K-9 predicts that it will fail in all probability within four to five years,” Brett stops to absorb the reaction from the crowd.
+“The worst news is that the super-conducting nuclear reactor is having coolant pump problem and K-9 predicts that it will fail in all probability within four to five years,” Brett stops to absorb the unrest from the crowd.

 Since most of the Martians gathered here are scientists, engineers or educators of one kind or another, he knows that they are painfully aware of the significance of what he just told them.

 “So, this makes it imperative that we put together a mission as fast as possible to not only fix the reactor problem, but also to get the planet back to something approaching normal as fast as we can.
 And, my heavily re-designed forests and their descendants, which we will bring back to the Earth in the form of seeds, are our only hope.”